jhu-cisst/mechatronics-embedded/ReadMe.md

 in the build tree.
 The current approach is to rely on the defaults created by the Petalinux tools, and then update `config` by appending `fpgav3-fragments.cfg`.

-There currently is one complexity, which is that the FLASH configuration entries contained the term BANKLESS in all tested versions of Petalinux prior to 2024.2, but it is no longer present in 2024.2.
+There currently is one complication, which is that the FLASH configuration entries contained the term BANKLESS in all tested versions of Petalinux prior to 2024.2, but it is no longer present in 2024.2.
 Rather than hard-coding for a specific Petalinux version, the approach is to examine the system-generated `config` to check whether or not it uses BANKLESS, and then to modify the contents of `fpgav3-fragments.cfg` (if needed) prior to appending it.
 This is handled by `PetalinuxConfigUpdate.cmake`.